franckalbinet/ictp-3268-data-science/README.md

 Once Miniconda installed, open a terminal:

 1. List available environments: `conda env list`
-2. Install "Jupyter notebook" globally: `conda install jupyter`
 2. Create a new virtual environment named "ictp-3268": `conda create --name ictp-3268`
 3. Activate the newly created environment: `source activate ictp-3268` (`source` only required for macOS & Linux)
-4. Make virtual env. visible/switchable from Jupyter notebook: `conda install nb_conda`
+4. Make virtual env. visible/switchable from Jupyter notebook: `conda install jupyter`
-5. Install required packages: `conda install pandas numpy matplotlib scipy`
+5. Install required packages: `conda install pandas numpy matplotlib scipy` [Optional]
 6. Save current environment to a file: `conda env export > ictp-3268.yml`
 7. Then to load an environment from that file a.k.a "The easy way": `conda env create -f ictp-3268.yml` (This is particularly convenient to make your data science pipeline reproducible).